es1-2017/BattleshipCodeCoverage/README.md

 # BattleshipCodeCoverage
-Battleship game to test code coverage
+Battleship game

-This Java code aims to support ES1 lecture about testing code coverage.
+This Java code aims to support ES1 lecture about white-box testing and code coverage.

 We encourage students to enhance and test it thoroughly.